 Maximizing reimbursement is likely near the top of the priority list for all hospitals in Northeast Ohio and The Center for Health Affairs wage index project is a key tool in meeting that objective.
 The wage index assigned to a region by CMS can have a significant impact on the level of reimbursement that region receives for Medicare patients, which is why it is so important for Northeast Ohio hospitals to regularly review the data used to derive this piece of the reimbursement formula and ensure all relevant information has been included.

 Wage index is one of the factors used by CMS to determine prospective payment to hospitals for the patient care they provide to Medicare recipients.
 It is intended to account for regional differences in the cost of wages in the Medicare reimbursement formula.
 The methodology to determine wage index compares an annual national hospital wage level with that of hospitals located within a defined geographical region known as a core-based statistical area (CBSA).
 Wage index in a given market is the ratio of the area’s average hourly wage to the national average hourly wage.

 CMS gathers the information it needs to calculate wage index from Medicare Cost Reports, the Occupational Mix Survey, hospital payroll records, contracts and other wage-related information sources.
 Once this information is gathered and analyzed for all CBSAs, CMS assigns a wage index value to each CBSA.
 The closer this ratio is to 1, the closer the region’s wages compare to the national average.
 The higher the ratio is, the greater the reimbursements will be for the region.

-In Fiscal Year 2013, The Center for Health Affairs wage index initiative resulted in an estimated increase in wage index from its initial projection of 0.8892 in FFY 2012 to 0.9056 in FFY 2013, a change that is estimated to return more than $10 million in additional reimbursement to The Center for Health Affairs members.
+In Fiscal Year 2014, The Center for Health Affairs wage index initiative resulted in an estimated increase in wage index from 0.8996 in FY 2013 to 0.09274 in FY 2014, a change that is estimated to return $10.4 million in additional reimbursement to The Center for Health Affairs members.